mdekstrand/cs533-web/glossary.md

     This is the focus of {module}`week8`.

 Regularization
     A penalty term added to a loss function, typically penalizing large values.
-Used to encourage sparsity or to require coefficients to be supported by larger quantiies of data.
+Used to encourage sparsity or to require coefficients to be supported by larger quantities of data.

     Introduced in {video}`week11:regularization`.